-In 2021, our board of directors met four times and acted by unanimous written consent once, the audit committee met eight times, the risk oversight and sustainability committee met three times, the compensation committee met six times and acted by unanimous written consent twice, and the nominating and corporate governance committee met two times.
-Each director attended over 75% of all meetings of our board of directors and committees on which he or she served that were held during 2021.
+In 2022, our board of directors met six times and acted by unanimous written consent once, the audit committee met eight times, the risk oversight and sustainability committee met four times, the compensation committee met five times and acted by unanimous written consent three times, and the nominating and corporate governance committee met two times.
+Each director attended over 75% of all meetings of our board of directors and committees on which he or she served that were held during 2022.
 Our directors are encouraged to attend the annual meeting of stockholders, to the extent practicable.
-All of our directors attended our 2021 annual meeting of stockholders.
+All of our directors attended our 2022 annual meeting of stockholders.